aiishaan/Valorant-Tracker/README.md

 1. Open CMD at the location of the jar File
 2. Run the Jar file using (java --module-path "location of the JavaFX library" --add-modules javafx.controls,javafx.fxml -jar Name.jar)
 3. To pass arguments using command Line add your arguments at the end after typing in the jar file
-4. This will run the Jar File.
+4. This will run the Jar File